 You may wake up with anxiety if you’ve been worried about something or are dealing with excess stress.
 In some cases, it may indicate an anxiety disorder.
 Self-care strategies, among other treatments, may provide relief.

-Do you ever experience racing thoughts or anxiety in the morning before you even have a chance to hit snooze on your alarm?
+Do you ever experience racing thoughts or anxiety in the morning before you even have a chance to get out of bed?
 If you do, you’re not alone.

-While some anxiety is considered a normal part of life, excessive worrying about daily tasks or situations that others see as nonthreatening may indicate an anxiety disorder.
+While some anxiety is considered a natural part of life, excessive worrying about daily tasks or situations others see as nonthreatening can indicate an anxiety disorder.

-Generalized anxiety disorder (GAD) is characterized by excessive and uncontrolled worry that pervades daily life and occurs frequently for at least six months.
-People with GAD typically worry about everyday actives such as work, money, family, and health.
+Generalized anxiety disorder (GAD) is characterized by excessive and uncontrolled worry that pervades daily life and occurs frequently for at least 6 months.
+People with GAD typically worry about everyday activities.
+This may include anxiety about:

-- signs of a panic attack, such as tight chest, tense muscles, higher than normal heart rate, or difficulty breathing
+- signs of an anxiety attack, such as a tight chest, tense muscles, faster heart rate, or rapid breathing

 - difficulty concentrating and finding your mind goes blank

-Morning anxiety can be caused by many factors that may also contribute to an anxiety disorder.
-Since morning anxiety is a reaction to excess stress and worries, there are several potential causes that may contribute to your symptoms.
+The causes of morning anxiety can be the same ones that may contribute to an anxiety disorder.
+Since morning anxiety is a reaction to excess stress and worries, several potential causes may contribute to your symptoms.

-If you go to bed worrying or wake up during the night with anxious thoughts, you are likely to feel anxious and concerned about your day in the morning.
+If you go to bed worrying or wake up during the night with anxious thoughts, you may also feel anxious and concerned about your day in the morning.